George N. Saegmuller House: Background

 The George N. Saegmuller House is located on Reserve Hill farm, named for the reserve Union Army troops who encamped there during the American Civil War.
 Gilbert Vandenberg (or Vandenbergh) purchased the property from his brother in 1857.
 In 1894, after marrying Maria Jane Vandenberg, George Nicholas Saegmuller purchased the original house and property from her father.

-The George N. Saegmuller House is 3,718 square feet, and has 21 rooms and ten fireplaces.
+The George N. Saegmuller House is 3,718 square feet and has 21 rooms and ten fireplaces.
 The house is now owned by the Columbus Club of Arlington, the home corporation of the Knights of Columbus Edward Douglass White Council.

 History

 After the original wooden house burned down in 1892, George N. Saegmuller in 1894 built what is now called the George N. Saegmuller House.
 Construction of the mansion was completed in 1903.

 Saegmuller decided to build the locally quarreled bluestone mansion in the style of the Nuremberg Castle, though the mansion has touches of traditional Southern architecture, such as the portico.
 The "Big House," as it is known to Saegmuller's descendants, functioned as the family's summer home until Saegmuller's 1926 retirement.

 The George N. Saegmuller house was the first house in Arlington County to have a telephone line.
 It was installed in 1894 between the house and Easter Spring Farm, owned by John Saegmuller.
 The house was also the first to have running water in the county.
 This was done through the construction of the water tower in 1896.
-The water tower was modeled after one on the Nuremberg city wall in Germany.
+The water tower was modelled after one on the Nuremberg city wall in Germany.
 Saegmuller had a beer stein of that tower, which remains a family heirloom.
 The George N. Saegmuller house was equipped with the latest technology of the time: a gas lighting system and four bathrooms, one with a shower.